flaxton/autoiq-google-workspace/README.md

 Accessing Google Workspace is done using a web browser, preferably *Google Chrome*.

-The advantage of using Google Workspace is that you can share files and folders with other Greenville Chorale staff and Chorale members easily, instead of emailing documents, that are quickly out-of-date.
+The advantage of using Google Workspace is that you can share files and folders with other Auto IQ staff and Chorale members easily, instead of emailing documents, that are quickly out-of-date.
 Viewing or editing documents (if you have access to edit) requires no software at all, such as Microsoft Office, just a computer and web browser.

 Chorale staff can collaborate on documents, and even edit them at the same time.